furbrain/climber/README.md

   reading them, but this process may take up to 20 minutes or so.
 Have a cup of tea while you wait!
 * Once everything is scanned in, you can now select patients to upload; I would suggest just click on a few of them to start with to check everything is working ok.
 You will need to log into Pinnacle again.
-* Enter the details of the batch of vaccine you are working with and the date of the clinic; for AstraZeneca vaccines just use the same date for expiry and use-by dates.
+* Enter the clinic date, and also the details of the batch of vaccine you are using.
+For AstraZeneca vaccines just use the same date for expiry and use-by dates.
 * Press OK and wait while all of your vaccination data is uploaded to Pinnacle.
 This can take several hours, but no supervision is required